arjunkarpur/triangle-mesh-collision/README.md

 **Notes**

-* Currently only supports .off and .ply file types
+* Currently only supports .off and .ply file types.
+Check the available igl::readXXX() methods to add support for different file types.
+Add to `getTriangleMesh()` method in `main.cpp`
-* Toggle the bool `VISUALIZATION` at top of `main.cpp` to show/hide object and collision results.
+* Toggle the bool `VISUALIZATION` at top of `main.cpp` to show/hide object and collision results
 * Make sure CMake can find libigl on your machine.
-Inside the `cmake/FindLIBIGL.cmake`, include the path to your local copy of libigl.
+Inside the `cmake/FindLIBIGL.cmake`, include the path to your local copy of libiglZ